imikimi/literate_randomizer/README.md

 Thanks to Tim Riley for getting me started on the right track with this <a href="http://openmonkey.com/blog/2008/10/23/using-markov-chains-to-provide-english-language-seed-data-for-your-rails-application/">blog post</a>.

+## Changelog

+### v0.4.0

+* Random sentences now start with a word that starts a sentence in the source-material.
+* Improved parsing of source-text.
+More work to do here, though.
+(For example, "Mr." is treated as a sentence end.)
+* Tests are now "random-agnostic".
+Every change in the randomizer effects the random output.
+So, small changes broke all tests.
+No longer!
+* Major code refactor: Created Randomizer, SourceParser and Util classes

 ## Contributing

 1. Fork it